nagyg/workgroup/README.md

 The command above will download files from GitHub and might take some time.

 #### 3. Then run:
-            ~/workgroup/bash/cleanrc.cmd - The command will backup and configure your .bash_profile .bash_userfile .bashrc
+            ~/workgroup/bash/cleanrc.cmd

 The command above will initialize your shell startup.
+Backs up and configure your .bash_profile .bash_userfile (.bashrc).

 #### 4. Exit / Restart cmder
 #### 5. From the new cmder run: